Qbeast-io/qbeast-spark/README.md

 ```

 ### 4. Examine the Query plan for sampling
-Sampling the data, notice how the sampler is converted into filters and pushed down to the source!
+**Sampling the data**, notice how the sampler is converted into filters and pushed down to the source!

 ```scala
 qbeast_df.sample(0.1).explain(true)